 While most of the documentation structure should be self-explained, here’s a quick guide on what are the main goals of some relevant sections:

-create a simple cluster and show how to connect to Postgres and how to access the Web Console.
+kubectl create -f $URL, how to create a simple cluster, how to connect to Postgres, and how to access the web console.

-work, and how to use them, with all possible options.
-It should document them all using both
+This section targets cluster administrators and explains the StackGres features, how they work, and how to use them, with all possible options.